ublue-os/website/docs/index.md

 </div>

-Our images offer GNOME, KDE, XFCE, LXQt, Budgie, and MATE, with more being [added regularly](/images).
-Our [NVIDIA images](/images/nvidia) offer a unique blend of reliability and ease of use that you won't find anywhere else.
+Our main images offer GNOME, KDE, XFCE, LXQt, Budgie, and MATE, with more being [added regularly]([/images](https://github.com/orgs/ublue-os/packages).
+Our [NVIDIA images]([/images/nvidia](https://github.com/orgs/ublue-os/packages?repo_name=nvidia)) offer a unique blend of reliability and ease of use that you won't find anywhere else.
 These are offered in a variety of images to fit your needs:

-- [Asus](/images/asus) - Fedora-based images with [asus-linux.org](https://asus-linux.org) kernels
+- [Asus](https://github.com/orgs/ublue-os/packages?repo_name=asus) - Fedora-based images with [asus-linux.org](https://asus-linux.org) kernels
-- [Framework](/images/framework) - Framework's recommended Fedora settings
+- [Framework](https://github.com/orgs/ublue-os/packages?repo_name=framework) - Framework's recommended Fedora settings
-- [Surface](/images/surface) - Fedora-based images with [linux-surface](https://github.com/linux-surface/linux-surface) kernels
+- [Surface]([/images/surface](https://github.com/orgs/ublue-os/packages?repo_name=surface)) - Fedora-based images with [linux-surface](https://github.com/linux-surface/linux-surface) kernels

+## End-User Focused Images

 Check out [Bazzite](https://bazzite.gg), the ultimate gaming setup for your PC, Steam Deck, ASUS ROG Ally and Legion Go.
 Fedora's upstream pipeline automated directly to your device, nice.

 [Bluefin](https://universal-blue.discourse.group/c/bluefin/6) is a simple to use desktop with the mission of serving a mass audience.
 The [Bluefin DX](https://universal-blue.discourse.group/t/bluefin-dx-the-bluefin-developer-experience/39) edition is designed to be the ultimate Linux workstation for open source developers.

-And last, but not least, check out [Beyond](https://github.com/ublue-os/beyond), our collaboration with [Cassidy James Blaede](https://cassidyjames.com/), a peek into his vision of a future GNOME desktop.

 ## Why would I use these?